ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 thus be kept for twenty-four hours
 perfectly sweet even in the hottest
 weather, and a big tin box kept en­
-veloped in wet cloth will bo found a
+veloped in wet cloth will be found a
 most excellent domestic arrangement
 to keep butter, meat or food in as well
-us to keep tiles out.
+as to keep flles out.
 Relative to this
 method of cooling water, or keeping
-it cool, the Scientific Press eays : In
+it cool, the Scientific Press says: In
 India and other tropical countries,
 where ice cannot be procured, this
 expedient is common.
 Let every me­